ideditor/schema-builder/README.md

 * `access` - Block of dropdowns for defining the `access=*` tags on a highway
 * `address` - Block of text and dropdown fields for entering address information (localized for editing location)
 * `cycleway` - Block of dropdowns for adding `cycleway:left` and `cycleway:right` tags on a highway
-* `maxspeed` - Numeric text field for speed and dropdown for "mph/kph"
+* `roadspeed` - Numeric text field for speed and dropdown for "mph" / "km/h", defaulting to the speed unit used for roads in the feature's region
+* `roadheight` - Numeric text field for height and dropdowns for "m" / "ft" and "in", defaulting to the height unit used for roads in the feature's region
 * `restrictions` - Graphical field for editing turn restrictions
 * `wikidata` - Search field for selecting a Wikidata entity
 * `wikipedia` - Block of fields for selecting a wiki language and Wikipedia page